 No Lingering Side Effects

 The dental team at Mitten Kids Dentistry is dedicated to helping young patients maintain healthy smiles.
-If you are interested in learning more about nitrous oxide or our other sedation dentistry services, schedule an appointment with our pediatric dentist in Grand Rapids at 616.942.9840.
+If you are interested in learning more about laughing gas or our other sedation dentistry services, schedule an appointment with our pediatric dentists in Grand Rapids at (616) 942-9840.